navotera/BashServerSetup/README.md

 ## Known issue :
 - On some case, installation of virtualmin may failed, you need to rerun the script from initiation.
 - https://stackoverflow.com/questions/66869441/unable-to-install-g-and-build-essentials-in-ubuntu-20-04
+- if cannot access webmin on 9191, run `service webmin restart`

 ### Notes :